 - Diversify your offerings.
 Offer a variety of room types and packages to appeal to a broad range of traveler types, from budget travelers and business travelers to attendees of special events and last-minute bookers.
 Remember that traveler preferences change over time.
-According to Cloudbeds’ Travel Trends Report 2022, today’s post-pandemic travelers have extra money to spend, are booking longer stays, and prefer a flexible cancellation policy.
+According to Cloudbeds’ hospitality trends, today’s post-pandemic travelers have extra money to spend, are booking longer stays, and prefer a flexible cancellation policy.

 - Make direct bookings easy.
 A fast and reliable hotel reservation system with an integrated booking engine will enable travelers to check availability and make a booking in real-time on your website using their credit card or other payment option.
 Offer a best-rate guarantee and incentives to book directly and limited-time offers to create a sense of urgency to book now.

 - Send a confirmation to summarize the details of the guest’s stay using email automation software.

 Your work doesn’t end with a booking; in some ways, it’s just beginning.
 This stage starts with the guest’s arrival and continues through to departure.
 Here there are opportunities for marketing as well as for enhancing the traveler experience.

 Marketing strategies for hoteliers and hosts in the Experiencing Stage: